jomjol/neural-network-analog-needle-readout/Train-CNN_Analog-Needle-Readout/README.md

 # Training the CNN neural network
 Details on setup and training of the CNN neural network for detecting the value of an analog meter with a read pointer.

+#### 4.1.0 Current Version - Tensorflow 2.0
+* Training of the network with a second type of analog counters (different pointer)
 #### 4.0.0 Current Version - Tensorflow 2.0
 * Image processing changed to Pillow (remove OpenCV)
 * Usage of Tensorflow 2.0 for training